 Hence, the cause of HIV-AIDS is ineffective breathing and classical symptoms of hyperventilation have been known to medical professionals for many decades.
 They include: poor perfusion of all vital organs due to hypocapnia, reduced cell oxygen content due to CO2-induced vasoconstriction and the suppressed Bohr effect, immune dysfunction caused by cell hypoxia, mental symptoms due to low CO2 and O2 levels in the brain, and hundreds of other abnormalities that affect virtually all chemical reactions and processes in the human body, as well as all vital organs.

 The HIV virus does not cause the development of AIDS and death.
 All symptoms, including changes in the lungs, the development of yeast infections (Candida), skin rashes and many others take place naturally in other people due to presence of hyperventilation.
 Hence, the HIV virus simply reinforces pathological effects caused by hyperventilation.
 In order to check these findings, a patient should find his respiratory parameters and see how these parameters relate to his symptoms.

-HIV/AIDS clinical trial reveals the cause of HIV-AIDS
+HIV/AIDS clinical trial reveals its cause

 Russian doctors practicing the Buteyko breathing method had a clinical trial for a group of HIV patients with very encouraging results.
 For these doctors the body oxygen level (CP test - see instructions below) is the main measuring tool of personal health.
 They discovered that with a higher body oxygen content or CP (due to breathing exercises and lifestyle changes), typical manifestations of HIV-AIDS disappear.
 Thus, the participants had their standard medication and practiced breath work, as a supplementary technique to fight HIV-AIDS and effects of hypoxia.
 I translated the official report about this HIV-AIDS clinical trial.